sdhoju/PHP-Internship-Qualifying-Test/README.md

-# Razoyo Developer Internship Qualifying
+# Razoyo Developer Internship Qualifying Test

 The goal of this project is to develop a program that parse the txt file containing records of customers, products, and orders then output them in corresponding format.
 *  customers.xml